rckwzrd/clicker/README.md

 With your terminal, navigate to the repo directory and run `python3 clicker.py`.

-If the `generate 1000 samples` button is obscured or minized the script will let you know...
+If the `generate 1000 samples` button is obscured or minimized the script will let you know...

 ![Usage example](example.gif)

+### Issues
+1. `PyAutoGUI` will not work on headless systems... ie: remote servers or WSL.
+2. Button identification is sensitive to zoom scale of button on browser.